-The outbreak of COVID-19 has adversely impacted a broad range of industries in which the Company's customers operate and could impair their ability to fulfill their financial obligations to the Company.
-The World Health Organization has declared COVID-19 to be a global pandemic and almost all public commerce and related business activities have been curtailed, to varying degrees, with the goal of decreasing the rate of new infections.
-The spread of the outbreak has caused significant disruptions in the U.S. economy and has disrupted banking and other financial activity in the areas in which the Company operates.
-While there has been no material impact to the Company's employees to date, COVID-19 has the potential to create widespread business continuity issues for the Company.
+Significant progress has been made to combat the outbreak of COVID-19; however, the global pandemic has adversely impacted a broad range of industries in which the Company's customers operate and could still impair their ability to fulfill their financial obligations to the Company.
+While employee availability has had no material impact on operations to date, a resurgence of COVID-19 has the potential to create widespread business continuity issues for the Company.

-Congress, the Executive Branch, and the Federal Reserve have taken several actions designed to cushion the economic fallout.
-Most notably, the Coronavirus Aid, Relief and Economic Security ("CARES") Act was signed into law at the end of March 2020 as a \$2 trillion legislative package.
-The goal of the CARES Act is to curb the economic downturn through various measures, including direct financial aid to American families and economic stimulus to significantly impacted industry sectors through programs like the Paycheck Protection Program ("PPP") and Main Street Lending Program ("MSLP").
-The package also included extensive emergency funding for hospitals and providers.
-In addition to the general impact of COVID-19, certain provisions of the CARES Act as well as other recent legislative and regulatory relief efforts have had a material impact on the Company's operations and could continue to impact operations going forward.
+Congress, the President, and the Federal Reserve have taken several actions designed to cushion the economic fallout.
+The Coronavirus Aid, Relief and Economic Security ("CARES") Act was signed into law at the end of March 2020.
+The goal of the CARES Act was to curb the economic downturn through various measures, including direct financial aid to American families and economic stimulus to significantly impacted industry sectors through programs like the Paycheck Protection Program ("PPP") and Main Street Lending Program.
+During December 2020, many provisions of the CARES Act were extended through the end of 2021.
+In addition to the general impact of COVID-19, certain provisions of the CARES Act as well as other recent legislative and regulatory relief efforts have had a material impact on the Company's 2020 and 2021 operations and could continue to impact operations going forward.

 The Company's business is dependent upon the willingness and ability of its employees and customers to conduct banking and other financial transactions.
-While progress has been made on the vaccine front, if the global response to contain COVID-19 is prolonged or is unsuccessful, the Company could experience further adverse effects on its business, financial condition, results of operations and cash flows.
-While it is not possible to know the full universe or extent that the impact of COVID-19, and resulting measures to curtail its spread, will have on the Company's operations, the Company is disclosing potentially material items of which it is aware.
+In spite of the resurgence of the virus via the Omicron variant, it appears that epidemiological and macroeconomic conditions are trending in a positive direction as of December 31, 2021; however, if there is a prolonged resurgence in the virus, the Company could experience further adverse effects on its business, financial condition, results of operations and cash flows.
+While it is not possible to know the full universe or extent that the impact of COVID-19, and any potential resulting measures to curtail its spread, will have on the Company's future operations, the Company is disclosing potentially material items of which it is aware.